PsichiX/Unreal-Systems-Architecture/Plugins/Systems/Documentation/Book/architecture/subsystem.md

 ## Game mode

-When it comes to game mode, we should register systems world on `UGameModeBase::InitGame` (it runs before any actor `BeginPlay` - if we register it on `BeginPlay`, then some actors placed on level might try to register to yet non-existing systems world) and unregister it on `UGameModeBase::EndPlay`.
+When it comes to game mode, we should register systems world on `AGameModeBase::InitGame` (it runs before any actor `BeginPlay` - if we register it on `BeginPlay`, then some actors placed on level might try to register to yet non-existing systems world) and unregister it on `AGameModeBase::EndPlay`.

 ```snippet
 subsystem_game_mode